 You can open a Roth IRA at a bank, credit union, an asset-management company, or online brokerage.

 Annual contributions are capped for both traditional and Roth IRAs across all accounts.
-For 2019 and 2020, the IRA contribution limits are $6,000 if you’re under 50 years old, and $7,000 if you’re 50 years old and over.
+For 2020, the IRA contribution limit is $6,000 if you’re under 50 years old, and $7,000 if you’re 50 years old and over.
+(No change from 2019.)
 You can contribute to a Roth at any age, as long as you meet the income qualifications, unlike the traditional IRA, which can’t be contributed to after you’re 70½ years old.

 Your contribution amount can only be as much as your earned income.
 For example, if your earned income for the year was $4,000, then you can only contribute $4,000 at maximum .